GabriellaDev/offsight-regulatory-intelligence/README.md

 # OffSight™ – AI-Powered Regulatory Intelligence for Offshore Wind

-OffSight™ is a proof-of-concept system that monitors regulatory changes in the UK offshore wind market and translates them into actionable insights for product design and certification.
+OffSight™ is a proof-of-concept system that monitors regulatory changes in the UK offshore wind market and translates them into actionable insights for product design and certification, for the people responsible for requirement monitoring.

 This project is developed as part of a bachelor thesis at VIA University College (Global Business Engineering).